MinghuiChen43/awesome-deep-phenomena/README.md

 - Triple descent and the two kinds of overfitting: Where & why do they appear? [[paper]](https://arxiv.org/abs/2006.03509) [[code]](https://github.com/sdascoli/triple-descent-paper)
   - Stéphane d'Ascoli, Levent Sagun, Giulio Biroli.
   - Digest:  In this paper, we show that despite their apparent similarity, these two scenarios are inherently different.
 In fact, both peaks can co-exist when neural networks are applied to noisy regression tasks.
 The relative size of the peaks is governed by the degree of nonlinearity of the activation function.
 Building on recent developments in the analysis of random feature models, we provide a theoretical ground for this sample-wise triple descent.
 - Rethinking Bias-Variance Trade-off for Generalization of Neural Networks. [[paper]](https://arxiv.org/abs/2002.11328) [[code]](https://github.com/yaodongyu/Rethink-BiasVariance-Tradeoff)
   - Zitong Yang, Yaodong Yu, Chong You, Jacob Steinhardt, Yi Ma. *ICML 2020*
   - Digest: Recent work calls this into question for neural networks and other over-parameterized models, for which it is often observed that larger models generalize better.
 We provide a simple explanation for this by measuring the bias and variance of neural networks: while the bias is monotonically decreasing as in the classical theory, the variance is unimodal or bell-shaped: it increases then decreases with the width of the network.
+- The Early Phase of Neural Network Training. [[paper]](https://arxiv.org/abs/2002.10365) [[code]](https://github.com/facebookresearch/open_lth)
+  - Jonathan Frankle, David J. Schwab, Ari S. Morcos. *ICLR 2020*
+  - Digest:  We find that, within this framework, deep networks are not robust to reinitializing with random weights while maintaining signs, and that weight distributions are highly non-independent even after only a few hundred iterations.
 - Bayesian Deep Learning and a Probabilistic Perspective of Generalization. [[paper]](https://arxiv.org/abs/2002.08791) [[code]](https://github.com/izmailovpavel/understandingbdl)
   - Andrew Gordon Wilson, Pavel Izmailov.
   - Digest: We show that deep ensembles provide an effective mechanism for approximate Bayesian marginalization, and propose a related approach that further improves the predictive distribution by marginalizing within basins of attraction, without significant overhead.
 We also show that Bayesian model averaging alleviates double descent, resulting in monotonic performance improvements with increased flexibility.